-211. Marketing Practices and Policies (3 hours)
+211. Principles of Marketing (3 hours)

 The business activities necessary to affect the transfer in ownership of goods and services, along with the social and economic variables are covered in this course from the marketing manager's perspective.

 324. Consumer Behavior (3 hours)